rives-io/riv/docs/developing-cartridges.md

 You should see a screen popup, and that is it, your first hello world program running in RIV!

 The `-exec` option overrides the standard machine entrypoint to execute a custom command, in this case we are executing `riv-jit-c` to run the `hello.c` file.
+The `-workspace` option exposes current directory files into the machine, it will be explained in detail in the next section.

 The C code presented so far should be self explanatory, we have a line that clear the screen,